hyperledger-archives/ursa-rfcs/0000-crypto-construct-language.md

 For insance, in Secure Scuttlebutt, digital signatures are stored as:
 `"signature": "<base64>.sig.ed25519"`.
-The specification says to parse the JSON, remove the signature field, then canoncialize the JSON before hashing.
+The specification says to parse the JSON, remove the signature field, then canonicalize the JSON before hashing.
-With CCL, if the signature data starts at offest 152 and is 100 bytes long, then the CCL version of the signature would have two READ operations followed by a MERGE like so:
+With CCL, if the signature data starts at offest 152 and is 100 bytes long, then the CCL version of the signature would have two `READ` operations followed by a `MERGE` like so:

 ```
 0 152 READ 251 $ READ MERGE